Morgan Stanley Reiterates Spotify Technology (SPOT) Overweight Recommendation

 What is the Fund Sentiment?

-There are 909 funds or institutions reporting positions in Spotify Technology.
-This is an increase of 47 owner(s) or 5.45% in the last quarter.
-Average portfolio weight of all funds dedicated to SPOT is 0.57%, an increase of 25.17%.
-Total shares owned by institutions decreased in the last three months by 0.46% to 116,038K shares.
-The put/call ratio of SPOT is 1.12, indicating a bearish outlook.
+There are 924 funds or institutions reporting positions in Spotify Technology.
+This is an increase of 68 owner(s) or 7.94% in the last quarter.
+Average portfolio weight of all funds dedicated to SPOT is 0.57%, an increase of 33.57%.
+Total shares owned by institutions increased in the last three months by 0.91% to 115,645K shares.
+The put/call ratio of SPOT is 0.97, indicating a bullish outlook.

 What are Other Shareholders Doing?